HPE-Legobricks/cal-eStore/README.md

 Please visit our [Working Prototype](http://13.64.248.119:8080/calestore/loginform)

-The personas and their credentials that could be used to log in to the Cal eStore Application (Prototype A) are as follows.
+The personas and their credentials that could be used to sign in to the Cal eStore Application (Prototype A) are as follows.

 ######Authorized User: